Researching an innovative combination of agriculture and renewable energy

 In September 2023, RWE officially launched the project in Germany for the first time in the presence of Frank Rock, Rhine-Erft County Commissioner, Sascha Solbach, Mayor of the City of Bedburg, and Prof Ulrich Schurr, Director of the Institute for Plant Sciences at Forschungszentrum Jülich.

 After a construction period of just five months, RWE’s Agri-PV plant in Germany fed green electricity into the grid for the first time.
-The first crops were planted and sown in spring.
-The research activities will begin in the summer and will run for at least five years.
+The first crops were planted and sown in spring 2024.
+The research activities have begun begin in autumn 2024 and will run for at least five years.
 The demonstration plant has a peak capacity of 3.2 megawatts (approx. 2.5 MWac) and consists of three technical Agri-PV concepts, which allow for both agricultural and horticultural use of the land.

 Key facts about the demonstration plant in Germany